plotly/plotly_express/README.md

 Plotly Express is a terse, consistent, high-level wrapper around [Plotly.py](https://plot.ly/python) for rapid data exploration and figure generation.

-Documentation and examples can be found at https://plotly.github.io/plotly_express
+Documentation and examples can be found at https://plotly.express/

 ## Installation

-Just running `pip install plotly_express` in your terminal!
+Just running `pip install plotly_express` in your terminal should do it!

 Plotly Express is compatible with Python 3+ and Python 2.7.